ChristopherKlay/StadiaEnhanced/readme.md

 3. Enable developer mode.
 4. Load the downloaded files via the "Load unpacked" option.

-Please note that installing the extension this way removes the automatic update functionality.
+Please note that installing the extension this way, removes the automatic update functionality.

 ## Permissions

-* **"Access to your data on stadia.google.com"**: This one should be obvious; The extension requires access to the website to work, including your data (i.e. what games you own) and the right to manipulate it (to get the stream data, for example).
+* **"Access to your data on stadia.google.com"**: This one should be obvious; The extension has to access the website to work, including your data (i.e. what games you own) and the right to manipulate it (to get the stream data, for example).
 "Data" in this context simply means the content of the Stadia website.
 * **"Access to your browser history"**: The extension **will not read your actual history**.
 This permission is needed, because the extension uses wildcards to filter the pages it needs to actually run on and the current URL is part of the "browser history" permission.
 This helps stopping the extension from running on pages like `https://stadia.google.com/couch` that don't make use of the extension, while still loading it on `https://stadia.google.com/home`.

 ## Ideas?
 Requests?
 Questions?
 Check out the [discussions page](https://github.com/ChristopherKlay/StadiaEnhanced/discussions) and stay in contact with the community.

 ## Translation
-If the project isn't available in your own language or incomplete, feel free to check out the [translation info page](https://github.com/ChristopherKlay/StadiaEnhanced/blob/main/translations.md).
+If the project isn't available in your own language, or incomplete, feel free to check out the [translation info page](https://github.com/ChristopherKlay/StadiaEnhanced/blob/main/translations.md).

 ## Community Features
 These are features developed by the community, made more accessible via Stadia Enhanced.